-- (3) The [County Commissioners] may establish conditions of approval that are consistent with the intent of the [County]'s Critical Area Program, which may include a Buffer Management Plan or Habitat Protection Plan. - (4) Upon approval of the growth allocation request by the [County Commissioners], the [County] shall send a request to the Critical Area Commission to utilize a portion of their growth allocation. - (5) The request shall be accompanied by pertinent findings, plans, environmental reports, and studies as described below: - (a) A finding that ensures the growth allocation is consistent with the purposes, policies, goals, and provisions of the Critical Area Law and all Criteria of the Commission. - (b) All information and documentation relevant to the local jurisdiction's determination that the project meets the standards listed under Natural Resources Article, §8-1808.1(c)(2), Annotated Code of Maryland and Part 9, Section E of this Ordinance; - (c) All information and documentation that addresses the factors to be considered by the Commission under Natural Resources Article, §8-1808.1(c)(4), Annotated Code of Maryland and Part 9, Section F of this Ordinance; - (d) A conceptual site development plan and environmental features map in accordance with COMAR 27.01.02.06-1.B; - (e) An environmental report in accordance with COMAR 27.01.02.06-2, including the following: - (i) If applicable, a Buffer Management Plan and/or Habitat Protection Plan in accordance with COMAR 27.01.02.06-2.B and C; - (ii) If applicable, the preliminary stormwater management plan for compliance with the 10% pollutant reduction rule, including all worksheets and supporting documentation; - (f) For the following resources, as appropriate for the project site and each government agency, a preliminary review and comment from the Maryland Department of the Environment, Maryland Department of Natural Resources, Maryland Historical Trust, and U.S. Army Corps of Engineers regarding:
+- (1) An applicant shall submit to the [County] a complete application for growth allocation that complies with the submittal requirements below. - (2) A growth allocation request shall be reviewed and approved according to the local process for a Zoning Map Amendment. - (3) The [County Commissioners] may establish conditions of approval that are consistent with the intent of the [County]'s Critical Area Program, which may include a Buffer Management Plan or Habitat Protection Plan. - (4) Upon approval of the growth allocation request by the [County Commissioners], the [County] shall send a request to the Critical Area Commission to utilize a portion of their growth allocation. - (5) The request shall be accompanied by pertinent findings, plans, environmental reports, and studies as described below: - (a) A finding that ensures the growth allocation is consistent with the purposes, policies, goals, and provisions of the Critical Area Law and all Criteria of the Commission. - (b) All information and documentation relevant to the local jurisdiction's determination that the project meets the standards listed under Natural Resources Article, §8-1808.1(c)(2), Annotated Code of Maryland and Part 9, Section E of this Ordinance; - (c) All information and documentation that addresses the factors to be considered by the Commission under Natural Resources Article, §8-1808.1(c)(4), Annotated Code of Maryland and Part 9, Section F of this Ordinance; - (d) A conceptual site development plan and environmental features map in accordance with COMAR 27.01.02.06-1.B; - (e) An environmental report in accordance with COMAR 27.01.02.06-2, including the following:

-&lt;sup>32 Or other County approving authority, here and throughout this Ordinance.
+&lt;sup>20 Or other County approving authority, here and throughout this Ordinance.

-&lt;sup>33 A County may choose to list the requirements of a conceptual site development plan and environmental features map within the Ordinance, rather than referencing COMAR.
+&lt;sup>21 A County may choose to list the requirements of a conceptual site development plan and environmental features map within the Ordinance, rather than referencing COMAR.